 Google has recently come under fire after their decision to fire an employee, James Damore, after Damore published a controversial memo internally detailing his views on how the company engages in ideological discrimination, and how Google could improve project make-up.
-Anticipating blow back, Demore filed a complaint with the National Labor Relations Board (NLRB), believing that blow back would be discriminatory.
+Anticipating blow back, Demore filed a complaint with the National Labor Relations Board (NLRB), believing that discriminatory actions were coming.

 But this is not the first time that Google has been under the lens of the NLRB or the Department of Labor (DOL) for issues of ideological discrimination, retaliatory actions based on views held by an employee, or for creating a chilling effect against the voicing of complaints and whistle blowing of illegal corporate behavior.

 Let’s start our tale in media res, for those not up-to-date on the recent fire raging across social media regarding the case of James Damore.